florian-brueck/florian-brueck.github.io/_pages/cv.md

 ## Current and past academic positions
+* 2023- now: Postdoctoral researcher at the Research Center for Statistics of the University of Geneva
 * 2019-2023: Research associate at the Chair of Mathematical Finance at Technical University Munich

 ## Research stays